farhansadidzihan/Data-Analyst/README.md

 | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Data Analysis      | [Python for Data Analysis](https://www.amazon.com/Python-Data-Analysis-Wrangling-IPython/dp/1491957662), [Head First Data Analysis: A Learner's Guide to Big Numbers, Statistics, and Good Decisions](https://learning.oreilly.com/library/view/head-first-data/9780596806224/) |
 | Data Visualization | [Fundamentals of Data Visualization: A Primer on Making Informative and Compelling Figures](https://clauswilke.com/dataviz/)                                                                                                                                                    |

-**Learning Tip 4 💁**: Learning frameworks is not a big deal, but the way you use frameworks to analyze data, visualize data and solve problems is what matters.
-So, I suggest to understand the CRUX of data analysis and data visualization and use the frameworks to build your solution.
-If you don't know the actual CRUX of data visualization, analysis, then there is no point in learning frameworks. and If you don't know how to work with data, then there is no point in learning ML.

 ### SQL 📊

 | Topics         | Resources & Links                                                                                                                                                                                           |